SlatherOrg/slather/README.md

 $ slather coverage -h path/to/project.xcodeproj
 ```

-This will make a folder called `html` (unless output directory is specified) and generate all the static html pages inside
+This will make a directory called `html` in your directory (unless output directory is specified) and generate all the static html pages inside the directory.

 ### Coverage for code included via CocoaPods